bovinehero/hunt-showdown/README.md

 The images used within the site are all available in the public presspack available from the Hunt: Showdown [website](https://www.huntshowdown.com/).

+### Structure

+The page is structured in a well know, recognizable, user friendly, and easy to learn way.
+Upon arriving to the website the user sees a familiar type of navigation bar with the restaurant logo on the left side and the navigation links to the right.
+The website consists of four separate pages:
++ A homepage with reviews, media, product description and a purchase the game call to action sections.
++ A store page where potential players can buy yhe game and it's DLC.
++ A image gallery with images showcasing the general feel of the game through concept art and gameplay screenshots.
++ A signup page with a signup form, a map and information about how to contact the business.

+Additionally there is a 404 page included that will return the website user to the home page.

 ### Wireframes